Greece › Mykonos › Best Towns

 Staying at Merchia Beach

 Merchia is one of the most remote places to stay in Mykonos, set on the northeastern coast in a quiet cove with very little development.
 The beach is a mix of sand and pebbles, the water gets deep quickly, and there are no tavernas, beach clubs, or organized facilities on the sand.
 It is a beautiful choice for seclusion, reading, swimming, and doing very little, but it is not convenient for restaurants or sightseeing without a car.
-Stay here only if you want quiet and are comfortable being far from the main Mykonos scene.

-The Best Hotels in Merchia Beach
+The Best Hotel in Merchia Beach

 - Semeli Coast • (Hotel phone: +30 22890 72806)